fossasia/loklak_webclient/README.md

 ```
 /controllers
-  _index.js   (the main module on which to mount all controllers, loaded in main.js)
+  _index.js   (the main module on which all controllers will be mounted, loaded in main.js)
   example.js
 /directives
-  _index.js   (the main module on which to mount all directives, loaded in main.js)
+  _index.js   (the main module on which all directives will be mounted, loaded in main.js)
   example.js
 /services
-  _index.js   (the main module on which to mount all services, loaded in main.js)
+  _index.js   (the main module on which all services will be mounted, loaded in main.js)
   example.js
 constants.js  (any constant values that you want to make available to Angular)
 main.js       (the main file read by Browserify, also where the application is defined and bootstrapped)